salrashid123/go-grpc-bazel-docker/README.md

 ### With bazel docker container

 The easiest way here it to run bazel in docker using the provided image.
-I fou

 [i know,its weird but the only thing we're using docker here for is for bazel...the build still happens deterministically]